Inspiring Your Writer Through the HolidaysDecember 6, 2023

 Your children may get frustrated, but teaching editing skills is important.
+If you need help, try one of our favorite language arts curricula.
 Once the nuts and bolts are done, have your children think bigger.
 Maybe they want to expand the story, add another character, make extensive adjustments, or just small changes here and there.

-This is a long process and can be challenging, but it’s a great way to keep your children writing throughout the holidays.
+This is a long process and can be challenging, but it’s a great way to keep your children homeschooling through the holidays.
 It’s also incredibly rewarding, especially when your children see the final results!
 Speaking of the final stories, consider having them printed, either as a gift for your children for all their hard work or as a gift they can give.
-That’s a memory that will last a lifetime!
+This is a great way to incorporate Teachable Moments for Holiday Homeschooling and it’s a memory that will last a lifetime!